How to know what to expect and when with my child / young person's understanding, talking and communication

-The resources here will help you reach the outcome: "I know what to expect and when with my child's understanding, talking or communication skills."
+The resources here will help you reach the outcome: "I know what to expect and when with my baby's early communication development."

 Click the star icon next to the items you want to save and view them in your pathway

-I CAN's progress checkers provides short questions you can answer to see how your child is getting on with their speech, language and communication development.
+I CAN's progress checker provides short questions you can answer to see how your baby is getting on with their communication development.

 Parent information, advice and resources - Worcestershire

 The Worcestershire Speech and Language Therapy service website provides a comprehensive range of resources, advice and You Tube videos to help parents to support their child /young person at home.

 Visit the website to find:

 - Free resources you can download and use at home